 I hand deliver the majority of my piglets.
 I have shipped, but would much rather drive them to their new owners to save them the stress of shipping.
 I have gone all across the country to deliver piglets.
 I am big on privacy so will usually meet in a town close to your home, unless you want me to bring it all the way to your house.

-Juliani or Juliana (Painted Miniature) Pig - These little guys are truly diminutive, averaging about 10-16 inches and weighing 15-50 pounds.
-They are ALWAYS spotted.
+Juliani or Juliana (Painted Miniature) Pig - These little guys are truly diminutive, averaging about 10-17 inches and weighing 25-60 pounds.
+My average pig is 40 lbs at 4 years old, some do get bigger and I've had smaller, just saying the average.
+Juliana's are ALWAYS spotted.
 They can be red, white, silver, brown, or black, but will always have spots.
 Like the potbellied pig, they have a gentle disposition.
 They also love to play with toys.
 This is the smallest breed of pigs.
 They are pretty rare.
 Don't be deceived by sellers trying to sell "pure Juliana" pigs that are not spotted.

 When bringing your new baby home, Please bring a kennel for your new baby to travel in.
 Expect him to poop in it, so put some newspaper and a towel or small blanket in it to keep him warm.
 Pigs love to snuggle and hide under the blankets, baby blankets work great.
 I have also copied some info from different sites on the internet to help you along with pig info...